mendoncanorma/learning-pug/README.md

 # Notes:
 > Blank lines between tags in HTML are ignored.
 Basic #3.
+> Attributes applied using &attributes are not escaped by default.
+Attributes #2.
+> Regular attributes are escaped by default.
+Attributes #6.
 > Mixins defined after their call do not work.
 Mixins #3

 [Online Pug Conversion](https://pughtml.com/)